puppetlabs/trapperkeeper/README.md

 ```

 This library includes some utilities to help test logging functionality, as well
-as to test your services by bootstrapping a _trapperkeeper_ application instance
+as to test your services by bootstrapping a _Trapperkeeper_ application instance
 in your test.
 See the [Trapperkeeper Test Utils](doc/test-utils.md) for more
 information.

 ## Trapperkeeper Best Practices

-Here are some general guidelines for writing trapperkeeper services.
+Here are some general guidelines for writing Trapperkeeper services.

 ### To Trapperkeeper Or Not To Trapperkeeper

 Trapperkeeper gives us a lot of flexibility on how we decide to package and
 deploy applications and services.
 When should you use it?
 The easiest rule of
 thumb is: if it's possible to expose your code as a simple library with no
-dependencies on trapperkeeper, it's highly preferable to go that route.
+dependencies on Trapperkeeper, it's highly preferable to go that route.
 Here are
 some things that might be reasonable indicators that you should consider exposing
-your code via a trapperkeeper service:
+your code via a Trapperkeeper service:

 * You're writing a clojure web service and there is a greater-than-zero percent
   chance that you will eventually want to be able to run it inside of the same